datastax/csharp-driver/doc/features/execution-profiles/README.md

 You can change the default profile either by the legacy parameters on `Cluster.Builder` or by changing the execution profile itself with `Builder.WithExecutionProfiles`.

-The following code snippet illustrates two `Cluster` instances being build with the same configuration parameters:
+The following code snippet illustrates two `Cluster` instances being built with the same configuration parameters:

 - `cluster1` uses the legacy configuration
 - `cluster2` uses the new Execution Profile API for the same parameters as `cluster1`